 Use of waste and marginal land:

-There is enormous waste and marginal land available and technologies for utilizing the land effectively are required to be standardized for different potential crops to be growth in various ecosystems.
+There is enormous waste and marginal land available and technologies for utilizing the land effectively are required to be standardized for different potential crops to be grown in various ecosystems.
 The centre aims at reclamation of various types of fallow or wastelands through treatment with chemical methods, organic manuring or microbialization.
 Proper scientific data will be developed for planting density, fertilization practices, planting procedure etc. Research will be conducted for developing complete agro-technologies for potential crops for different agro-ecosystems.
 Demonstrations will be laid out and pilot scale data will be collected.
 Complete technology packages will be prepared and made available to the farmers for adoption at grass root level.

 Training of farmers: